JustinLex/pythonricing/README.md

 Therefore, to enable these best-practices, it was decided to use Loguru for fast, async, and JSONized logging.
 Inspiration came from nsidnev's amazing "[FastAPI real-world example app](https://github.com/nsidnev/fastapi-realworld-example-app)", which introduced me to Loguru, and has some great code for injecting Loguru into the uvicorn logger.
-Check out this example app if you want to see some proper production-ready python code.
+Check out their example app if you want to see some proper production-ready python code.
 (Though their app isn't as well containerized and Kubernetes-ready as this app is!)

 ### Operations